 Carroll County owns and operates the public sewer system that serves both the Town of Hampstead and adjoining areas in the county.
-The Hampstead SSA comprises approximately 1,572 acres, which are located in the northeast section of the County along MD 30 and serves 2,257 EDUs.
+The Hampstead SSA comprises approximately 1,572 acres, which are in the northeast section of the County along Main Street (formerly MD 30) and serves 2,257 EDUs.
 See Map 22: Hampstead SSA.
 The plant discharges into Piney Run, within the headwaters of Loch Raven Reservoir.

 The Hampstead sewer system consists of a collection system, six pumping stations, and a sewage treatment plant.
 The treatment plant is located southeast of the Town, near the boundary with Baltimore County.
-The treatment plant is accessed via a service road off of North Woods Trail.
+The treatment plant is accessed via a service road off North Woods Trail.

 The Hampstead WWTP provides advanced secondary treatment of domestic wastes using an activated sludge treatment process.
 Activated sludge plants use a variety of mechanisms and processes and dissolved oxygen to promote the growth of biological flocculants that substantially break down organic material.
 It also traps particulate material and can, under ideal conditions, convert ammonia to nitrite and nitrate ultimately to nitrogen gas.
-The plant has a design capacity of 0.900 mgd, with a three-year average flow from 2015-2017 of approximately 0.316 mgd, excluding estimated I&I.
+The plant has a design capacity of 0.900 MGD with a three-year average flow from 2020-2022 of approximately 0.477 MGD,

 Since the mid-1990s, the plant has been the subject of litigation focused on alleged negative effects that the temperature of the plant's effluent may have on the receiving stream (Piney Run).
 As the plant was not previously subject to any temperature limitation, compliance violations were not found.
-However, as a result of the litigation and subsequent regulatory and policy changes, MDE modified the plant's NPDES permit.
+However, because of the litigation and subsequent regulatory and policy changes, MDE modified the plant's NPDES permit.
 It placed a temperature limitation on the plant's effluent of 68 ° F (20 ° C) and added thermal monitoring requirements.
 The permit modification became effective on February 1, 2004.

 When the temperature rises during the summer months, past monitoring data suggested that the temperature of the plant's effluent may exceed the permit limitation of 68 ° F (20 ° C) or upstream ambient temperature.
 As technical response to compliance, Carroll County has designed, but has not installed, chiller equipment, and has been issued a permit by MDE to construct the chiller system.
 Desiring to pursue an alternative that was both less costly and less energy consumptive, as well as potentially less environmentally invasive, Carroll County has worked with a consultant to evaluate different alternatives.
 The alternative selected by the County is to split the discharge point of the Hampstead Wastewater Treatment Plant.
 As previously stated, the Hampstead WWTP currently discharges to Piney Run, which is a Designated Use 111-P stream within the headwaters of Loch Raven Reservoir.
-In order to address the effluent temperature matter, the County proposes to keep the current outfall and utilize an existing outfall in conjunction with an industrial discharge at the BTR property.
-The BTR outfall discharges to an unnamed tributary of Deep Run, which is a Designated Class 1-P streaminthe watershed of Liberty Reservoir.
+To address the effluent temperature matter, the County proposes to keep the current outfall and utilize an existing outfall in conjunction with an industrial discharge at the BTR (former Black & Decker plant) property.
+The BTR outfall discharges to an unnamed tributary of Deep Run, which is a Designated Class 1-Pstreamin the watershed of Liberty Reservoir.

-The County also plans to upgrade the Hampstead WWTP to meet ENR standards to treat for nutrient loads for flow up to 1.20 MGD.
+The County completed upgrades to the Hampstead WWTP to meet ENR standards to treat for nutrient loads for flows up to .900 MGD.